lengfeld/subpatch/README.internal.md

 Add to table
 * whether a command uses the superproject data or not!
 * whether a command uses the CacheHelper code
+  Answer: Actualc that's quite clear
 * whether a command uses the SuperHelper Code
+  Answer: Every command uses the superhelper code, e.g. to add a print the what next information!

 Fix mkdocs deploy error. burger menu on remote did not work!